yetanotherco/yet-another-bridge/docs/mm_bot/architecture.md

 and when it finds a new order, it stores it in the database.
 Then, `Orders Processor` is able to assign the new order to an `Order Executor`.

 The `Order Executor` is responsible for processing an individual order.
-It means, it will transfer the funds to the recipient in L1 and claim the funds in L2.
+This means, it will transfer the funds to the recipient in L1 and claim the funds in L2.

 To ensure that the orders are not lost, the bot has an `Accepted Blocks Processor` that indexes the orders that belong